 to design the form itself, click on the “AMP HTML” icon in your template;

-in the settings panel, set background color, and border.
+in the settings panel, set label color and style, the input font, and height:

 to design button in the form, click on the button in the template;